-Behavioural engagement is also reflected in the level of impact on the learner’s environment because of the training.
-When learners are engaged on a behavioural level it manifests itself in their tasks and their social activities.
+Behavioral engagement is also reflected in the level of impact on the learner’s environment because of the training.
+When learners are engaged on a behavioral level it manifests itself in their tasks and their social activities.

-To address the need for behavioural engagement, we need to re-examine our organizational culture to ensure that they support and cultivate a suitable learning environment.
+To address the need for behavioral engagement, we need to re-examine our organizational culture to ensure that they support and cultivate a suitable learning environment.
 Some questions to be asked are:

 For more in-depth insights into training evaluations and learner engagement, grab your free copy of The Practical Guide to Evaluating Your Workplace Learning Effectiveness.